deniz-blue/deniz-blue/README.md

 Some projects:

+  - [mcman](https://github.com/ParadigmMC/mcman) : Minecraft server manager that allows you to efficiently use git for your server files and makes your life easier by downloading jars etc
   - [string-commands](https://github.com/TheAlan404/string-commands) : Command handler library in JS with custom argument parsing and more (npm)
   - [lighttube-react](https://github.com/thealan404/lighttube-react) : An experiment i did to make a "better" frontend for lighttube